Personal profile

-Dr. Michael McShane’s work focuses on the intersections of education, health systems, and sustainability.
+Dr. Michael McShane’s work as a clinician educator focuses on the intersections of education, health systems, and sustainability.
 He has a background in the theoretical underpinnings of teaching and learning which has led him to a career in medical education.
-While working administratively as part of the educational leadership team at our regional campus, his work has focused on the unique challenges of training future physicians, particularly in a setting where resources are limited for both patients and students.
+While working administratively as part of the educational leadership team at our regional campus in State College, PA, his work has focused on the unique challenges of training future physicians, particularly in a setting where resources are limited for both patients and students.

 In his role as the Assistant Director of Core Clinical Medicine, Dr. McShane serves as director of the Longitudinal Integrated Clerkship (LIC) at the regional campus, which includes leading the implementation of all clerkships.
-In addition, he has served as the Health Equities Clerkship Co-Director at the at Penn State College of Medicine.
 He is an Outpatient Preceptor for the Penn State Internal Medicine and Family Medicine Residency Program.
-Dr. McShane has presented locally and nationally on telehealth and virtual learning during the COVID pandemic.
+Dr. McShane has presented locally and regionally on mobile health, providing technical support to other mobile unit operations.

 Board certification in Internal Medicine, American Board of Internal Medicine, 2018

-Technology Taskforce, AAMC CLASS Project, American Association of Medical Colleges, 2020-present
+Technology Taskforce, American Association of Medical Colleges, 2020-present

 Associate Member, Society of General Internal Medicine, 2015-present